"Some of my best friends are sassy black people!"

 - Dr. Giggles gives the group of teens a pair of black friends (who are of course dating) and are naturally the first to die.

-- Black Christmas (2019) has Kris who, while she has an established personality as a passionate feminist activist, a whole lot of her screen time is suspiciously spent playing the supportive best friend role to Riley.
-We ultimately know nothing about her beyond that she Does Not Like Men.
+- Most prominently there's Kris who, while she has an established personality as a passionate feminist activist, a whole lot of her screen time is suspiciously spent playing the supportive best friend role to Riley.
+We ultimately know nothing about her beyond that she Does Not Like Men, except for a throwaway line where she implies she comes from a well-off family.

 - Harry Potter: